 We take seriously our goal of preventing all incidents, injuries and occupational illnesses, and want every employee to go home safe every day.
 Every employee is responsible for maintaining a safe physical environment, exercising situational awareness and always making the safe choice.
-The Go Home Safe Choices and the Critical Safety Rule Policies for TE&Y, Engineering and Mechanical craft professionals help employees focus on key choices that can help prevent the most serious injuries.
+The Go Home Safe Choices, the CAPS Policy for TE&Y, and the Critical Safety Rule Policy for Engineering and Mechanical craft professionals help employees focus on key choices that can help prevent the most serious injuries.